S.Korea's Q3 GDP miss forecasts, supply disruptions add pressure - Up News Info

 Article content

-SEOUL — South Korea’s economic grew at a slower-than-expected pace in the third quarter, as subdued private consumption and weak construction and facility investment offset robust exports.
+SEOUL — South Korea’s economy grew at a slower-than-expected pace in the third quarter, as subdued private consumption and weak construction and facility investment offset robust exports.

 Gross domestic product (GDP) grew a seasonally adjusted 0.3% in the third quarter, the Bank of Korea (BOK) data showed on Tuesday, the slowest in five quarters and following a 0.8% rise in the preceding three months.
 It also fell short of the 0.6% growth tipped in a Reuters survey.